 If you've ever traveled anywhere, you know that someone always forgets something, be it toothpaste, shampoo, cotton balls, or nail clipper.
-The best hotels have handy toiletry kits for guests, why not you?
+The best hotels have handy toiletry kits for guests, so why not you?

 In fact, you can now make use of all the hotel toiletries you've brought home over the years!

 If you have kids, have them help you prepare a little kit that includes a toothbrush, toothpaste, a travel-sized soap, moisturizing cream, cotton swabs, and anything else you think your guests might find useful.
 Pack them together in a fabric pouch, tie it with a beautiful ribbon, and place it on the vanity.
 Repeat for the number of guests you are welcoming home so that everyone has a kit of their own.

 04 of 10